Ireland's busiest airport, short-hop from the UK with two terminals and a strong long-haul network to North America.

 Official car parks are operated by daa (the airport authority) and graded Short Term, Express Red (long-stay value) and Express Green (long-stay premium).
 All are connected to the terminals by a free shuttle.

-The questions our 24/7 team gets asked most about flying from Dublin Airport.
+The questions our 24/7 team gets asked most about flying from Dublin.

 Aer Lingus, American, Delta, United and most long-haul carriers operate from Terminal 2.
 Ryanair and most other short-haul European carriers operate from Terminal 1.
 Always confirm 24 hours before.